Formation and Localization of Four-wing Attractor in Phase space: Introduction

-The most basic technique of studying any nonlinear system is to study phase space portrait\cite{ RevModPhys.53.655}.
-If the long term trajectories in the phase space are confined in a bounded region, we call the region an attractor of the system.
-The geometrical shape of such an attractor gives a clear indication of the nature of dynamics.
-The most common approach to study of attractors in phase space is the direct numerical solutions of the governing dynamical equations.
-The convergence time of trajectories to the attractor depends on the choice of initial conditions and nature of the dynamics.
-Numerical approach is not so trivial in the case of chaotic dynamics.
-Firstly, one must have a good idea of basin of attraction.
-Secondly, system has to be run for a long time.
-This is because of aperiodic nature of chaotic dynamics.
-Along with this there are few more rigorous numerical techniques such as bifurcation diagram \cite{strogatz:2000}, Lyapunov exponent\cite{doi:10.1142/S021797929100064X}, Poincar\'e maps\cite{shahhosseini2023poincare} are implemented to study the nature of dynamics which lead us to get various affirmative conclusions regarding characterization of chaotic attractors.
+The common approach to studying chaotic attractors in phase space is to directly solve the governing dynamical equations.
+The convergence time of trajectories to the attractor depends on the choice of initial conditions, parameter values and the dynamics.
+The numerical approach is non-trivial in the case of chaotic dynamics, for which two crucial points should be kept in mind.
+Firstly, one must have a good idea of the basin of attraction.
+Secondly, the system has to be run for a long time and this is because of the aperiodic nature of chaotic dynamics.
+Along with this, there are a few more rigorous numerical techniques, such as bifurcation diagrams \cite{strogatz2007nonlinear}, Lyapunov exponents \cite{doi:10.1142/S021797929100064X}, Poincaré maps \cite{shahhosseini2023poincare}, fractal dimensions \cite{bakri2025note}, power spectra \cite{PhysRevLett.58.1699}, topological templates \cite{rosalie2014toward}, linking numbers \cite{PhysRevE.49.4693} etc., that are implemented to study the nature of dynamics, which lead us to get various affirmative conclusions regarding the characterization of chaotic attractors.
+An important research by N. Tuffillaro \textit{et al.} \cite{tufillaro1992experimental} and R. Gilmore \cite{gilmore1998topological}, serve as an essential resource for delving into the complexities of chaos and they offer a compelling exploration of the mathematical principles underlying non-linear dynamics, complemented by a topological approach that enhances the analysis of chaotic behaviour.

-There is another approach, though less explored, to study, exclusively, the topological properties of chaotic attractors.
-This approach exploits the properties of Nambu mechanics\cite{Takhtajan_1994}.
-The first such an approach is carried out on the Lorenz attractor by P. Nevir and R. Blender\cite{nevir1994hamiltonian}.
-It is further extended by M. Axenides and E. Floratos \cite{Axenides_2010, axenides2011non, axenides2015scaling}, Z. Roupas\cite{Roupas_2012} and W. Mathis and R.Mathis\cite{mathis2014dissipative}.
-The Nambu mechanics is nothing but the generalized version of the Hamiltonian mechanics\cite{PhysRevD.7.2405}.
-It is generic and can be applied to analyze the complex geometric structure of chaotic attractors.
-In other words it helps in describing flows in the phase space.
-It demonstrates the geometrical approach for analyzing any chaotic attractor\cite{BAKER2001348, doi:10.1063/1.1543227}.

-While not as widely known or applied in classical or quantum mechanics, Nambu mechanics has found various applications in theoretical physics and mathematics which offer valuable insights into the behavior of complex physical systems across various scales.
-A few areas where Nambu mechanics has been applied are string theory, solitons, integrable systems, nonlinear dynamics, cosmology, field theory \cite{Caligan_2016, frank2016active, Choi2022, nevir1993nambu, prochazkova2019application, 10.1093/ptep/ptab153, golmankhaneh2024fractal, chaikhan2016phase, 10.1093/ptep/ptab075}.
-Nonlinear dynamics is relevant to a wide range of phenomena, including chaos theory and pattern formation.
-The first ever 3-dimensional chaotic attractor named the Lorenz attractor has been studied in a very detailed manner within the framework of Nambu mechanics\cite{Roupas_2012}.